FDR FILLS TIME

 FDR

 There we go!
-So, anyone here from New York State?
-You guys?
-My kinda people.
-How about Massachusetts?
-Boooo, right?
-Go Yankees!
-Hah.
 This guy knows what I mean.
 Anyway, fear itself right?
 That's all we have to worry about, who's with me?
 That and unemployment!

 People are laughing a bit.